Marc Wootton

-Marc James Wootton (born 8 February 1975) is an English actor, comedian and writer, best known for his role as Mr Poppy in the Nativity! film series.
-He also starred in the TV series High Spirits with Shirley Ghostman, La La Land, Nighty Night and voiced Max in Counterfeit Cat.
+Marc James Wootton (born 8 February 1975) is an English actor, comedian and writer.
+He is best known for his role as Mr Poppy in the Nativity! film series.
+He also starred in the television series High Spirits with Shirley Ghostman, La La Land, Nighty Night and voiced Max in Counterfeit Cat.

 Career

+Wootton began performing as a schoolboy in Portsmouth, and one of his first comedic creations was the Russian Gavroski Brothers, which he took to the Edinburgh Festival Fringe.
+In 2008, he said of this experience: "They were three agitprop activist peasants trying to spark a revolution.
+'Like a Soviet Cyderdelic?’
+I suggest – and he reacts as if this has never occurred to him before."

+He quickly moved on to theatre directing, and at the same time ran the Canal Cafe Theatre in London.

+At the same time, Wootton co-created mockumentary Cyderdelic, initially as a stage act with Barry Castagnola and Liam Woodman, becoming a success at the 2000 Edinburgh Festival.

 Wootton made early television appearances on the Channel 4 comedy show The Eleven O'Clock Show and BBC Three's Cyderdelic, E4 comedy The Pilot Show and the BBC Two sitcom Thin Ice.
 His breakthrough role came with the Channel 4 comedy gameshow My New Best Friend, in which contestants had to convince their closest friends and relatives that a series of awful characters (played by Wootton) were their new best friend, for a prize of £10,000.
 He then wrote and starred in the BBC Three sketch show Marc Wootton Exposed, the first series of which started on 13 January and finished on 25 February 2008.